mardhiah2207-coder/IDB30102_GROUPJ_SQLInjectionCrossEnvironment/02_Literature_Review/07_References_Supporting_Proposed_Methodology.md

 **Relevance:** Provides an overview of existing SQL Injection detection and mitigation approaches and highlights the need for more comprehensive solutions that can handle different attack types and environments.

 Reference: M. Qbea'h, S. Alrabaee, M. Alshraideh and K. E. Sabri.
-(2022) Diverse Approaches Have Been Presented To Mitigate SQL Injection Attack, But It Is Still Alive: A Review.
-2022 International Conference on Computer and Applications (ICCA), Cairo, Egypt, 2022, pp. 1-5, doi:
+(2022) *Diverse Approaches Have Been Presented To Mitigate SQL Injection Attack, But It Is Still Alive: A Review*.
+2022 International Conference on Computer and Applications (ICCA), Cairo, Egypt, 2022, pp. 1-5, doi: 10.1109/ICCA56443.2022.10039611.
-10.1109/ICCA56443.2022.10039611.

 DOI: 10.1109/ICCA56443.2022.10039611